sarvex/AQUARMOURY/Wraith/README.md

 Here is a guide to building `Wraith` in seven simple steps:
 ```
 1) git clone https://github.com/slaeryan/AQUARMOURY.git & cd Wraith
-2) Use Python/AES.py to encrypt the C2 Binary Payload/Shellcode and upload the payload to your staging server and key to the key server as text files
+2) Use Python/AES.py to encrypt the C2 Binary Payload/Shellcode and upload the payload to your staging server and the passphrase to the key server as text files
 3) cd Src AND Open Config.h in your favourite text editor
 4) Modify the configuration options to match your target
 5) Use Python/StringMangler.py to encrypt the strings in the Config file AND Modifications to other parts of the Src is strictly not necessary